 The 1982 story 'Four to Doomsday' focuses an alien who not only believes himself to be a god but, in fact, destroyed his home planet in an attempt to travel back in time to the creation of the universe to see how he had created it.

-In an episode of Law & Order: Special Victims Unit, a religious cult leader is on the run with one of the children from his cult, a 12-year-old girl who is pregnant with his baby.
+Law & Order: Special Victims Unit: A religious cult leader is on the run with one of the children from his cult, a 12-year-old girl who is pregnant with his baby.
 Olivia has her gun on him, and the girl has a gun on Olivia, when the leader starts telling the girl that the police want to destroy him because "They know that I am greater than man, I am greater than God!"
 The girl promptly shoots him, and sobs to Olivia that she did it because "He said he was greater than God... but nobody is."

 Castiel as of the season 6 finale, wherein he absorbs all the souls of Purgatory into himself.
 He proceeds to do to Raphael exactlywhat Lucifer once did to him, shrug off a Back Stab with an angel-killing dagger, and declare himself the new Lord.